Recep Tayyip Erdoğan: Ukraine and Russian invasion of Ukraine

 In 2016, Erdoğan told his Ukrainian counterpart Petro Poroshenko that Turkey would not recognize the annexation of Crimea by the Russian Federation; calling it "Crimea's occupation".

 During the Russian invasion of Ukraine, Erdoğan functioned as a mediator and peace broker.
 On 10 March 2022, Turkey hosted a trilateral meeting with Ukraine and Russia on the margins of Antalya Diplomacy Forum, making it the first high-level talks since the invasion.
 Following the peace talks in Istanbul on 29 March 2022, Russia decided to leave areas around Kyiv and Chernihiv.
 On 22 July 2022, together with United Nations, Turkey brokered a deal between Russia and Ukraine about clearing the way for the export of grain from Ukrainian ports, following the 2022 food crises.
-On 21 September 2022, a record-high of 215 Ukrainian soldiers, including fighters who led the defence of the Azovstal Iron and Steel Works in Mariupol, had been released in a prisoner exchange with Russia after mediation by Turkish President Erdoğan.
+On 21 September 2022, a record-high of 215 Ukrainian soldiers, including fighters who led the defence of the Azovstal Iron and Steel Works in Mariupol, were released in a prisoner exchange with Russia after mediation by Erdoğan.
 As part of the agreement, the freed captives stay in Turkey until the war is over.

-While Turkey has closed the Bosphorus to Russian naval reinforcements, enforced United Nations sanctions and supplied Ukraine with military equipment such as Bayraktar TB2 drones and BMC Kirpi vehicles, it didn't participate in certain sanctions like closing the Turkish airspace for Russian civilians and continued the dialogue with Russian President Vladimir Putin.
+While Turkey has closed the Bosphorus to Russian naval reinforcements, enforced United Nations sanctions and supplied Ukraine with military equipment such as Bayraktar TB2 drones and BMC Kirpi vehicles, it didn't participate in certain sanctions like closing the Turkish airspace for Russian civilians and continued the dialogue with Russian president Vladimir Putin.
 Erdoğan reiterated his stance on Crimea in 2022 saying that international law requires that Russia must return Crimea to Ukraine.

 On 18 February 2025, Erdoğan stated that Turkey would be the "ideal host for possible talks between Russia, Ukraine and the USA," arguing that Turkey is seen as a "reliable mediator" by both Russia and Ukraine.